 - Place your filling ingredients horizontally down the middle of the rice.

 - Roll the mat as if you are rolling up a poster or a sleeping bag, tucking a bit as you go.
 I find that I usually end up with a little funky dent where the ends meet, however, after I get it rolled, I pull on the mat and gently squeeze the entire roll to firm up the roll a bit.

 - Remove the sushi roll from the mat and using a sharp nice carefully cut into individual servings.
 Chill if desired.

 Here are some more resources I've found for making your own sushi rolls:

-- sushi encyclopedia – all kinds of different rolls, information about sushi roll making and tutorials
+- Sushi Roll Ideas on Pinterest – all kinds of different rolls, information about sushi roll making and tutorials

 - How to make a California sushi roll – a great video showing how to make a California style sushi roll.
 This video does a good job of showing how to roll and tuck your sushi roll with the rolling mat.